 - Accepted into a graduate program leading to a MSc/MEd or PhD, having applied through the Faculty of Health Sciences, School of Graduate Studies at McMaster.
 The applicant must enroll as a graduate student in the department with which their prospective research supervisor is affiliated (Biochemistry/Biomedical Sciences or Medical Sciences including Clinical Epidemiology), and are encouraged to meet with the coordinator of graduate studies in that department.

-A minimum of two years of formal research training is recommended to achieve meaningful research and adequate experience to function as an independent researcher in the future.
+A minimum of two years of formal research training is required to achieve meaningful research and adequate experience to function as an independent researcher in the future.

 Trainees are encouraged to apply at least 1 year in advance of entry into a research program.
 This allows for applications to be made for postgraduate research fellowship awards.

-Candidates should meet with the Associate Chair of Research (Dr. Mohit Bhandari) and the SSP Director (Dr. Sheila Singh) prior to submitting an application.
+Candidates should meet with the SSP Director (Dr. Sophocles Voineskos) prior to submitting an application to the CIP.

-Candidates should discuss their research plan with their Division Head, Residency Program Director and with the proposed research program supervisor.
+Candidates should discuss their research plan with their division head, residency program director, and the proposed research program supervisor.

-Each Surgeon Scientist will receive a stipend based on the MOH-funded residency year salary, at the same level he or she would have received in the clinical stream at the point of entry into SSP.
+Each surgeon scientist will receive a stipend based on the Ministry of Health-funded residency year salary, at the same level he or she would have received in the clinical stream at the point of entry into SSP.

-It would be mandatory for each SSP candidate to apply for personal salary support form peer-reviewed granting agencies on a yearly basis, as well as for post graduate awards through the university and Post Graduate Medical Education (PGME) office.
+It would be mandatory for each SSP candidate to apply for personal salary support form peer-reviewed granting agencies on a yearly basis, as well as for postgraduate awards through the University and Postgraduate Medical Education (PGME) office.
 Each resident would receive a stipend based on their PGY level at the point of entry into the SSP, and if the awards they win annually are larger than their salary level, this money would be absorbed into a centralized pot that funds all trainees.
 Ultimate responsibility for funding each trainee resides with the division in which the resident trains and this division shall assist in paying tuition cost for the trainee.
-The PGME, though CIP, also contributes to half of the graduate student fees and travel allowance.
+The PGME, though the CIP, also contributes to half of the graduate student fees and travel allowance.